tjhorner/gtfs-janitor/README.md

 ## Feedback

 This project is in a very early stage, so feedback from the OpenStreetMap community is very much appreciated.
-If you encounter a problem (e.g., data integrity issue, crash/bug, etc.) or have a suggestion (e.g., tag improvements, etc.), please [check the repo issues](https://github.com/tjhorner/gtfs-janitor/issues) and open one if it doesn't already exist.
+If you encounter a problem (e.g., data integrity issue, crash/bug, etc.) or have a suggestion (e.g., tag improvements, UX enhancements, algorithm adjustments, etc.), please [check the repo issues](https://github.com/tjhorner/gtfs-janitor/issues) and open one if it doesn't already exist.

 You may also discuss the project in the [OpenStreetMap World](https://discord.gg/openstreetmap) Discord.
 I am active there as `tjhorner`, and you can find me in channels like `#developer`, `#mapping-projects`, and `#imports`.
 When in doubt, you can just go ahead and ping me in `#general`.